jerryagenyi/naija-news-hub/docs/pm/project-journey.md

 ## Current Status and Next Steps

-As of March 2024, Naija News Hub has:
+As of April 2025, Naija News Hub has:

 1. **Completed**
    - Comprehensive project documentation